 At the beginning of the meeting the monitor should:

-- Identify yourself as the workshop monitor
+- Introduce yourself as the monitor for the workshop

 - In general, participants should enter questions in the chat, and the monitor can direct these questions to the presenter.
 Presenters and monitors may decide the format on a session-by-session basis.
 All participants are also